jeremylynch83/drjeremylynch/master/master.md

 * **Xanthochromia** – Yellow colouring of spinal fluid, usually a sign of previous bleeding in the brain.

-# Introduction to idiopathic Intracranial Hypertension {Idiopathic Intracranial Hypertension}
+# Introduction to idiopathic Intracranial Hypertension {IIH}

 ## What is IIH?